 I had never heard of a bolar roast so I did some internet sleuthing.
-Do you remember when we talked about the how Boston butts are actually the shoulder of a pig?
-Well the bolar roast also has a random history.
+Do you remember when we talked about how Boston butts are a pig’s shoulder?
+Well, the bolar roast also has a random history.

 Send your questions to firstname.lastname@example.org.